helxplatform/appstore/appstore/README.md

 #### Prerequisites:
 - Have Access to a running k8s cluster.
 - Have [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) set up.

-#### Installing kubectl on Linux:
-- Download the latest release
-    ```
-    Run: curl -LO "https://storage.googleapis.com/kubernetes-release/release/$(curl -s https://storage.googleapis.com/kubernetes-release/release/stable.txt)/bin/linux/amd64/kubectl"
-    ```
-- Make the kubectl binary executable:
-    ```
-     chmod +x ./kubectl
-    ```
-- Move the binary into your PATH:
-    ```
-    sudo mn ./kubectl /usr/local/bin/kubectl
-    ```
-- Check to see if installed:
-    ```
-    kubectl version --client
-    ```
-#### NOTE:
-   Once kubectl has been setup then set the KUBECONFIG env variable to use other kubeconfigs for example the one provided to you will be exported into the terminal where tycho api would be run: export KUBECONFIG=path-to-kubeconfig-file.

 - Create a .env file containing environment variables used by both Tycho and Appstore.
     ```
      export SECRET_KEY=""